 The Stage 2 Option Assessment and associated Report has been undertaken in accordance with DMRB Volume 5 Section 1 TA 37/93 - Scheme Assessment Reporting and STAG guidance.

-It is anticipated that the findings of this report and corresponding STAG Appraisal work will be documented as Interim Reports, which will form the basis of public consultation.
+The findings of this report and corresponding STAG Appraisal work was documented as Interim Reports which formed the basis of a public consultation exercise.
+The outcomes from the public consultation exercise are reported in the supplementary Public Consultation Report.